mconfalonieri/external-dns-hetzner-webhook/README.md

 using the [Bitnami Helm charts for ExternalDNS](https://github.com/bitnami/charts/tree/main/bitnami/external-dns).

 ⚠️  Webhooks are still an experimental feature of External DNS.
-The image used in this configuration example was created by me from the External DNS' master branch to test the webhook.
+The image used in this configuration example was created by me from the External DNS master branch to test the webhook.
 This notice and configuration file will be updated once a webhook version of External DNS will be released.

 ```shell